 For example, in 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, collectively, the PPACA, was enacted and includes measures that have significantly changed the way healthcare is financed by both governmental and private insurers.
-Since its enactment, there have been legislative and judicial challenges to the PPACA.
-In June 2021, the U.S. Supreme Court held that Texas and other challengers had no legal standing to challenge the PPACA, dismissing the case without specifically ruling on the constitutionality of the PPACA.
+Since its enactment, Beyond the ACA, there are ongoing and widespread health care reform efforts, a number of which have been legislative focused on regulation of prices or payment for drug products.
+Drug pricing and judicial challenges to the PPACA.
+In June 2021, the U.S. Supreme Court held that Texas and other challengers had no legal standing to challenge the PPACA, dismissing the case without specifically ruling on the constitutionality payment reform was a focus of the PPACA.
 Accordingly, the PPACA remains in effect in its current form.
-It is unclear how future litigation, and healthcare measures promulgated by the Biden administration will impact the implementation of the PPACA, our business, financial condition and results of operations.
+It is unclear how future litigation, Trump Administration and healthcare measures promulgated by has been a focus of the Biden administration will impact the implementation of the PPACA, our business, financial condition and results of operations.
 Complying with any new legislation or changes in healthcare regulation could be time-intensive and expensive, resulting in a material adverse effect on our business.